 4 Reasons Why Green Tea is Great for You

-But care to look at the other, healthier side of the story?
-Here’s the thing – that bland tasteless liquid is a reservoir of nutrients and antioxidants that work together to give big benefits to the body – in ways you could never imagine.
+You may dismiss green tea as bland, tasteless liquid, but here’s the thing – that bland tasteless liquid is a reservoir of nutrients and antioxidants that work together to give big benefits to the body – in ways you could never imagine.
 Yes! there are innumerable health benefits of green tea.

-The Quint got in touch with Dr Rupali Datta, Consultant Nutritionist-Chikitsa NMC to gain some perspective on the health benefits of green tea.
+FIT got in touch with Dr Rupali Datta, Consultant Nutritionist-Chikitsa NMC to gain some perspective on the health benefits of green tea.

 Green tea is one of the healthiest drinks.
 As a part of a healthy life style (no, it cannot work alone) it provides immense benefits to our bodies.
 Tea contains theanine, a natural relaxant, so a green tea break can be soothing for you.Dr Rupali Datta, Consultant Nutritionist, Chikitsa NMC